stelucz/language-juniper-junos/README.md

-Based on nprintz's package for Sublime.
+Inspired and based on nprintz's package for Sublime.